-- Colon cleansing is recommended because our modern, complex diets contain high amounts of processed foods and red meat.
+- Colon cleansing is recommended because our modern, complex diets contain high amounts of foreign chemicals in processed and GMO foods.

-- Section 1: Should we Cleanse our Colon? — time says yes.
+- Section 1: Should We Cleanse Our Colon?

-- Section 2: Types of Natural Colon Cleansing — diets, herbs, and laxatives.
+- Section 2: Natural Colon Cleansing with Chia Seeds

 Yes, because time tells all.

-Imagine a time before then dawn of anything we would today call technological.
+Imagine a time before the dawn of anything that we would today call technological.

-And the closest thing to Aspartame was the sweet nectar of fruit and magic elixir of the honey bee.
+The closest thing to Aspartame was the sweet nectar of fruit and the magic elixir of the honey bee high up in a tree.

-Before there was fast food, frozen microwave dinners… before beer, cheese, and genetically modified corn and wheat… what did we eat?
+Before there were faster and faster foods, frigidly frozen microwavable dinners… before beer in a bottle, salty chips and cheeses, genetically modified corn and wheat… what did we eat?

-For tens of thousands of years humankind thrived—evolved, propagated, and conquered the earth without any of the frivolities of our modern society.
+For tens of thousands of years humankind thrived!
+We evolved, propagated, and conquered the earth without any of the frivolities of our modern society.

-Everything we ate was natural, direct from the cradle of creation as intended, and our bodies have long been adapted to these kinds of foods—fresh fruit, berries, squash, tubers, fresh greens, fish and meats.
+Everything we ate was natural, direct from the cradle of creation as intended, and our bodies have long been tuned to these natural foods—fresh fruit, berries, squash, tubers—fresh greens, fish and game.

-This was the age of natural man, these were the ancient times, the foundation and true essence of who we still are today—the basis of our biology and psychology.
+This was the age of natural man; these were the ancient times; and this is the foundation and true essence of who we still are today.
+The basis of our biology and psychology was formed around 200,000 years ago when Homo sapiens emerged.

-Modern society has only lasted a small fraction of time in comparison (~40,000 years vs. ~4,000 years) and can not hold a candle to the ancient torch that burns brightest within us; our ancient heritage, which is the biggest part of all who live today.
+Modern society (let’s give it a generous 4,000 years) has only lasted a small fraction of time in comparison to ancient civilization (40,000 years) and can not hold a candle to the ancient torch that burns brightest within us—our ancient heritage, which is the most prominent part of all alive today (even if we recognize it or not).

 Time will tell.

-Enemas and other colon cleansing rituals were used in ancient Egyptian and Greek societies to rid the body of what they believed to be accumulated, toxic waste products.
+Enemas and other colon cleansing rituals were used as far back as ancient Egyptian and Greek societies to rid the body of what they believed to be accumulated, toxic waste products.

-That was 4,000 years ago when food was yet to not contain chemical preservatives, pesticides, color additives, and artificial flavors.
+And that was 4,000 years ago when food was yet to contain chemical preservatives, pesticides, color additives, and artificial flavors.

 Yes, we certainly should focus on keeping our colons cleansed and free of these foreign materials to help us to avoid: